 FOCUS FINANCIAL PARTNERS ALERT: Bragar Eagel & Squire, P.C.
 Investigates Merger of FOCS and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, has launched an investigation into whether the officers or directors of Focus Financial Partners Inc. (NASDAQ: FOCS) (“Focus”) breached their fiduciary duties or violated the federal securities laws in connection with the company’s acquisition by Clayton, Dubilier & Rice, LLC (“CD&R”).
+NEW YORK, March 13, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, has launched an investigation into whether the officers or directors of Focus Financial Partners Inc. FOCS ("Focus") breached their fiduciary duties or violated the federal securities laws in connection with the company's acquisition by Clayton, Dubilier & Rice, LLC ("CD&R").

 Click here to learn more and participate in the action.